Government and International Relations

 Junior units of study (1000 level)

-You complete 12 junior credit points from a choice of four units of study, depending on your interests.
+You complete 12 junior credit points, depending on your interests.
 Junior units of study provide a broad introduction to the subject area and prepare you for study at senior level.

 Senior units of study (2000 and 3000 level)